 Since the idea of content creation as a job began its rise in the mid-2000s, hundreds upon millions of creators have taken the world by storm with their unique, transformative content.
 As with any business, it’s common to sell branded merchandise.
 Recently, some YouTube channels have expanded their brands to sell edible items.
 While this seems harmless, recent events show that creators are making the wrong decision and are marketing these products both poorly and unethically.
-Well-meaning or otherwise, the consequences are very real, all because of seemingly minuscule decisions in marketing.
+Well-meaning or otherwise, the consequences are very real, almost entirely because of poor marketing decisions.

 Jimmy “MrBeast” Donaldson, the most subscribed YouTuber in the world, recently attracted controversy for the sale of his food product Lunchly, a competitor to Lunchables.
 Edible merchandise isn’t unique to the MrBeast brand, however.
 MrBeast Burger and Feastables chocolate bars are other edible products MrBeast has sold through his YouTube channel.
 Inside your local Jewel-Osco, you might see Feastables displayed near the checkout counters.
 In addition, next to the familiar Lunchables in the frozen foods section, you may also find Lunchly.
 Due to the incompetence of MrBeast and his crew, the safest option for you would be to leave that thing in the fridge where you found it.